libgdx/packr/README.md

 | Linux | `*.dll`, `*.dylib` |
 | MacOS | `*.dll`, `*.so` |

 This step is optional.
 If you don't need it, just remove the configuration parameter to speed up packr.
+This step doesn't preserve the META-INF directory or files in the jar.

 # Caching
 Extracting and minimizing a JRE can take quite some time.
 If the `cachejre` option is used, the result of these operations is cached in the given folder, and can be reused in subsequent runs of packr.